TheAnister/JaskaranOS/README.md

 ```

 ## Publishing your own commands
-To publish your own command using [this form](https://forms.gle/E51v22UuDgpYzEkU9).
-The form will be checked at least once a month, and if your response gets approved, it will be added to the latest version of JaskaranOS.
+To publish your own command using [this form](https://forms.gle/E51v22UuDgpYzEkU9). <--- This form will not be checked starting 24/02/2023 as Jaskaran is retiring from JOS.
+Contributors will need another form.

 ## Compiling your program
 If you would like to compile your program into a functioning .exe file, ensure that you have all the correct modules installed, then simply type `exe` into JaskaranOS and an automatic `python-to-exe` program will run.